mwlon/pcodec/README.md

     my_ints.push(i as i64);
   }

-  // Compression level can optionally be adjusted by the `max_depth`
+  // Compression level can optionally be adjusted by the `compression_level`
-  // property within `CompressorConfig`, but here we just use the default (6). let compressor = I64Compressor::default();
+  // property within `CompressorConfig`, but here we just use the default (6).
+  // Valid levels range from 0 to 12.
+  let compressor = I64Compressor::default();
   let bytes: Vec<u8> = compressor.simple_compress(&my_ints).expect("failed to compress");
   println!("compressed down to {} bytes", bytes.len());